-With CauseVox’s new Pledge Now, Pay Later forms (aka PNPL), everything happens automatically.
+With CauseVox’s pledge forms, everything happens automatically.
 The donor’s card will be charged in installments, they’ll receive a donation receipt, and you’ll always be able to see the pledge fulfillment process.
 Not only is it easy for you, it’s also much easier for your fundraisers.
 They don’t need to do any of the work to follow up on pledges (which can be intimidating).

 Interested in learning more?
-Watch the webinar, “Get More Pledges With The *New* CauseVox Pledge Now, Pay Later” on demand.
+Watch the webinar, “Get More Pledges With CauseVox Pledge Now, Pay Later” on demand.

 3. Revenue You Can Rely On

 One of the cornerstones of online fundraising is reliable revenue.
 Where traditional fundraising was based around events or individual campaigns, digital fundraising focuses on donors who will consistently come in month after month.
 Pledges are a fantastic way to build predictable revenue for your organization.
 Pledges make it easy for donors to pick a donation schedule that fits their needs: whether they want to give annually or monthly, they can set up the donation that works for them.

 Plus, you’re more likely to see significant donor retention with pledges.
 Annual gifts bring back donors year after year.
 Consistent interaction with your organization increases donor retention.
 We know that recurring giving has a 90% retention rate.
 Pledges are practically very similar to recurring giving, so we can bet that the retention rate will be similarly high.

 One of the best parts of donation pledges is that it makes donors happy.
 Who doesn’t want the boost of knowing you’re donating a major amount with the budget impact of just a hundred bucks or so?
 Donors can commit to giving now, and pay later for more convenience.